 Farmers in the Northern Hemisphere used constellations to follow the seasons to know when to plant and harvest crops.
 Ship captains used them to navigate the open waters.

 Seasonal Charts by Hemisphere

 In Lesson 3 of our Space Science unit, students learn more about constellations.
-The interactive portion of this lesson includes two fun, easy-to-do activities.
-The first shares how to make your own constellations, and the other teaches students how to make a homemade telescope!
-You can start one of them now, though, with this simple space activity from The Good and the Beautiful.
+The interactive portion of this lesson includes two fun and easy activities.
+The first shows how to make your own constellations, and the other teaches students how to make a homemade telescope!
+Start one of them now, though, with this simple space activity from The Good and the Beautiful.

 Ready for takeoff?
 Click here to purchase our Space Science unit.
 Add one course book for the family and an age-appropriate Student Journal for each student—either grades 3–6 or grades 7–8.
 Children younger than third grade enjoy learning right alongside their older siblings!

 Visit our Science main page to see all the other amazing units available: Mammals, Geology, Botany, and so many more!
 Finally, make sure to subscribe to our email list to receive all notifications and news from The Good and the Beautiful.